Gankare/portfolio/VR_Party/README.md

 ---

-## *Cel Shader(maps & minigames)*
+## *Cel Shader(Applied to maps & minigames)*
 At the start of the project, our team decided that the game should have a colorful, cartoon style, so we opted to use a cel shader. a cel shader creates a stylized, cartoon-like look by using discrete bands of color for shadows instead of smooth gradients.
 Typically, it applies two or more distinct shades to define lighting and shadow, giving objects a bold, graphic appearance.

 My mission was to use the cel shader to create a variety of materials and apply them across the game’s maps.
 I also placed models and configured post-processing settings to define the overall visual style, ensuring the game had a cohesive, colorful, and stylized look.

 As shown in the minigames above, I applied the cel shader to all of them.
-Additionally, I added an outline effect to every material using the cel shader, enhancing the cartoony, stylized look of the game.
+Additionally, I added an outline effect to every material via the cel shader settings, enhancing the cartoony look of the game.

 ---